-Not only was Starbucks adjacent to the lobby, but the Loews small gift shop also had delicious treats for purchase along with hand crafted coffees.
+Not only was Starbucks adjacent to the lobby, but the Loews small gift shop also had delicious treats for purchase along with handcrafted coffees.

-No matter what your style or your taste, the Loews Minneapolis Hotel has all the food and dinning experiences you could ever hope for from downtown Minneapolis.
+No matter what your style or your taste, the Loews Minneapolis Hotel has all the food and dining experiences you could ever hope for from downtown Minneapolis.
 In case you don’t believe me, keep reading to learn about their latest culinary venture.

 Minneapolis has seen major growth in its culinary scene over the years.
 Because of this, Loews Minneapolis Hotel wanted to partner with local culinary artisans in order to give guests a taste of local culture.
-Based off the success of the Loews Miami Beach Hotel program’s success, this innovative idea is now in Loews Hotels across the country.
+Based on the success of the Loews Miami Beach Hotel program’s success, this innovative idea is now in Loews Hotels across the country.

 I’m so thankful I was able to sample and try from all these Flavor Minneapolis vendors.
 I now have 3 new favorite places to eat!
 If you want to see our experience taste testing these delicious items, you can head to my Instagram and view my story, “Loews Hotel.”

-Like I said, part of what makes the Loews Minneapolis Hotel amazing is that it is in the heart of downtown Minneapolis.
+As I said, part of what makes the Loews Minneapolis Hotel amazing is that it is in the heart of downtown Minneapolis.
 That means many Minneapolis attractions are within walking distance of the hotel.
 If you are planning a trip to Minneapolis soon and are hoping to avoid too much car travel, I have compiled a list of 20 different downtown Minneapolis Attractions in walking distance of the Loews Minneapolis Hotel.

-The Target Center is a multi purpose arena in downtown Minneapolis that hosts major events all year long.
+The Target Center is a multi-purpose arena in downtown Minneapolis that hosts major events all year long.
 If you’re hoping to catch a sporting event or concert, chances are you can find it here.

 The Walker Art Center is one of our family’s favorite places to go throughout the summer and fall months.
 There is a beautiful, unique sculpture garden available free of charge (plus parking.)
-You can spend the whole day outside exploring the sculptures or head inside the museum for more amazing art work!
+You can spend the whole day outside exploring the sculptures or head inside the museum for more amazing artwork!

-Close to Target Center, Target Field and US Bank Stadium the City Works Eatery and Pour House has over 90 craft beers to choose from.
+Close to Target Center, Target Field and US Bank Stadium the City Works Eatery and Pour House have over 90 craft beers to choose from.
 If you’re in Minneapolis and a Vikings fan, make sure you head to City Works for their Vikings watch parties!

 I am kicking myself for missing this statue during our stay.
 Located at the Nicollet Mall, the Mary Tyler Moore statue stands in memory of Mary Tyler Moore herself and her famous sitcom that was set in Minneapolis.

 If you are looking to really get in on the music scene in Minneapolis, First Avenue is the place to go.
-First Ave. has been around since the 1970’s and continues to host venues that cater to everyone.
-If you don’t want to go in for the music, just stop by for the famous stars painted along it’s walls.
+First Ave. has been around since the 1970s and continues to host venues that cater to everyone.
+If you don’t want to go in for the music, just stop by for the famous stars painted along its walls.
 Naturally, the most photographed star being the late, Prince.

 The Basilica of St Mary is a Roman Catholic church that has it’s very own block in Minneapolis and takes up 2 acres of land.
 Originally built in 1871 it was the first Basilica established in the United States.

-This former cineplex now hosts concerts and movies with dancing and full bar.
+This former cineplex now hosts concerts and movies with dancing and a full bar.
 There are several different sections to the Skyway Theater so whether you want an intimate location, great cocktails, fun dancing, or a great show, the Skyway has it all.

-With the largest farmer’s market in the area, the Minneapolis Farmer’s Market is open year round with winter limited winter hours.
+With the largest farmer’s market in the area, the Minneapolis Farmer’s Market is open year-round with winter limited winter hours.
 There is also more than just great fresh produce here.
 You can purchase from local vendors of all different types and even get yourself some great snack foods and fresh lemonade.

 Yes!
 That amazing vegan restaurant is still within walking distance of the Loews Minneapolis Hotel!
-This family owned meat and cheese shop has perfectly perfected their completely vegan recipes while still maintaining texture an flavor.
+This family-owned meat and cheese shop has perfectly perfected their completely vegan recipes while still maintaining texture an flavor.

-The Nicollet mall consumes over 12 blocks of downtown Minneapolis and is the shopping and dinning district of the city.
+The Nicollet mall consumes over 12 blocks of downtown Minneapolis and is the shopping and dining district of the city.
 It is also surrounded by several of Minneapolis’s most notable buildings, the IDS Center, Orchestra Hall and the Hennepin County Library.

 Probably my most frequently visited theater in downtown Minneapolis, the Orpheum hosts modern shows in a beautifully restored theater.
-From comedy shows, to concerts, to the best off broadway musicals, the Orpheum has it all when it comes to entertainment and beautiful architecture.
+From comedy shows to concerts, to the best off Broadway musicals, the Orpheum has it all when it comes to entertainment and beautiful architecture.

 Hell’s Kitchen is Minnesota’s most booked restaurant.
 It’s actually been around longer than Gordon Ramsey’s famous TV show (which I didn’t know!)
-Thought many people thought this restaurant was named after the famous chef, this fiercely independent, award winning restaurant doesn’t need any help.
+Thought many people thought this restaurant was named after the famous chef, this fiercely independent, award-winning restaurant doesn’t need any help.
 Stop in just for their amazing mimosa and Bloody Mary bars.